uGym/uGym/README.md

 # Developer & IT enthusiast

 🧠 Programming with anything I put my mind to.
-Ideas and projects come first; tools are selected later!

-🎮 Game development/design enthusiast creating immersive experiences.

 🚀 Tech explorer interested in IT automation and business solutions.